AlignSAR/alignSAR/paper/paper.md

 ## Acknowledgements

-The authors extend sincere gratitude to the ESA (European Space Agency) for funding the development of AlignSAR through the Open SAR Library project (4000140600/23/I-DT) and the ESA Network of Resources .
+The authors extend sincere gratitude to the ESA (European Space Agency) for funding the development of AlignSAR through the Open SAR Library project (4000140600/23/I-DT) and the ESA Network of Resources.
 We also thank all project members, listed on https://www.alignsar.nl/alignsar-team/ for their invaluable contributions to the development, testing and demonstration of the methods in this project.

 ## References